ShardulAswale/Auction-House/README.md

-# Getting Started with Create React App
+# Getting Started with Auction App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simulation of an auction house

+Created using :
+React - frontend
+JSON server - backend
+MUI - styling

 ## Available Scripts